Coiot/cbr-main/src/albums/s2/episode8.md

   - scene_number: 69
     scene_title: "Kiwi For Your Thoughts?"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode8-scene69.jpg
     narration: "<p>Pora Pora burns as the Kulin navy surrounds South Island.
-With only a single pahi and a composite bowman, it’s very unlikely that Purea will be able to save his New Zealand holdings.</p>"
+With only a single pahi and a composite bowman, it’s very unlikely that Purea will be able to save her New Zealand holdings.</p>"
   - scene_number: 70
     scene_title: "The Boer Were Here"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode8-scene70.jpg